BreakTudo Awards: Background

 The BreakTudo Awards was established in 2016.
 In 2018 and 2019, winners were announced by YouTubers Tiago Fabri and Alexandre Duarte on the Virou Festa channel.
 In 2019, the South Korean group Blackpink received the highest number of awards, winning four categories.

 In 2020, the awards were hosted by YouTuber and singer Escarião, with a broadcast on the Telemilênio channel on YouTube.
 That edition included musical performances by Gabi Martins, Gio Bianco, Francinne, and MTK.
 A special category titled "Brazilian Pop Icon" was introduced that year, with Anitta receiving the inaugural award.

 In 2021, the event was hosted by actor Bernardo Velasco and journalist Gerf Barone.
 Performances included Valesca Popozuda and former The Voice Brasil contestant Renan Cavolik.
 Singer Ivete Sangalo received the Brazilian Pop Icon award as its second honoree.
 In tribute, Ludmila Lira performed "Quando a Chuva Passar", a song originally released by Sangalo in 2005.
 The broadcast was carried by Box Brazil Play, Telemilênio, Yeaah TV, Angola Cables, CNDTV, and TV Cidade.

 In 2022, the event was hosted by Emanuela Nogueira and Gerf Barone, with performances by TINN, Igor Oggy, Gabi Martins, and Duda Kropf.
 Luan Santana received the Brazilian Pop Icon award.

 In 2023, the honoree was singer Ludmilla.
 The edition included performances by Brazilian artists Anara, DiGrecco, and Agatha, as well as an international performance by the group BINI.
 The event took place in São Paulo, Brazil.

-In 2024, the ceremony took place in São Paulo and included musical performances by ETHAN, Lucas Pretti, and Matheus Arruda.
+In 2024, the ceremony took place in São Paulo and included musical performances by Ethan, Lucas Pretti, and Matheus Arruda.
 Pabllo Vittar received the Brazilian Pop Icon award.
 Jung Kook, Joelma, Jimin, BINI, and Juliette each received two awards, the highest number among nominees.

+The 2025 ceremony was held on November 18 in São Paulo and was hosted by Gerf Barone, Emanuela Nogueira, and Ryan Berger.
+Anitta led the nominations with six and won two awards, including Brazilian Music Video of the Year for “Romeo.”
+Other multiple award winners included BINI, Gustavo Mioto, Joelma, Felca, and FreenBecky, each receiving two awards.
+The band Jota Quest was honored with the Brazilian Pop Icon award.

+Among the international winners were Jimin for International Male Artist, Jennie for International Female Artist, the group Enhypen for International Male Group, and Katseye for International New Artist.